 #3 Provide Shelter From The Sun

 Prolonged exposure to the hot sun leads to sunburns, heat exhaustion, and heatstroke.
 It’s, therefore, a good idea to prepare a cool, shady shelter for your pooch where he can relax after sunbathing and playing outdoors.

 You’re probably wondering why you can’t just use a doggie sunscreen to protect your pet from the harmful effects of the sun.
 Well, sunscreen is good, but it doesn’t provide protection against heatstroke.
 The same thing applies to shade from trees.

 It’s better to provide your dog with an actual structure with sufficient shade.
 This can be a dog house, a cooling dog bed, an open-air canopy, or your home.
 Just make sure that whatever you choose for your dog is spacious, cool, and well-ventilated.

 #4 Exercise Your Dog Very Early In The Morning Or Late In The Evening

 Lastly, it’s never a good idea to go for exercise when it’s hot and sunny.
 The pavements will most likely be too hot for your dog to walk on, but most importantly, such hot temperatures increase your pet’s risk of getting heatstroke.
 So, consider engaging in outdoor exercises with your dog very early in the morning or late in the evening.
 Don’t forget to carry lots of drinking water and take breaks under a shade as needed.

 As you enjoy the warm summer weather, don’t forget to keep a close eye on your dog while you’re outdoors.
 Remember that prevention is the best way to keep your pet safe from heatstroke.
-But if your dog is exhibiting signs of heatstroke, make the necessary adjustments to lower his body temperature gradually, and then take him to the vet for proper checkup.
+But if your dog is exhibiting signs of heatstroke, make the necessary adjustments to lower his body temperature gradually, and then take him to the vet for a proper checkup.